weaveworks/weave/site/ipam/stop-remove-peers-ipam.md

 For failed peers, the `weave rmpeer` command can be used to permanently remove the ranges allocated to said peer.
-This allows other peers to allocate IPs in the ranges previously owned by the removed peer peer, and as such should be used with extreme caution - if the removed peer had transferred some range of IP addresses to another peer but this is not known to the whole network, or if it later rejoins the Weave network, the same IP address may be allocated twice.
+This allows other peers to allocate IPs in the ranges previously owned by the removed peer, and as such should be used with extreme caution - if the removed peer had transferred some range of IP addresses to another peer but this is not known to the whole network, or if it later rejoins the Weave network, the same IP address may be allocated twice.